-GHURA launched its Housing Counseling program in May 2018 with an initial target audience of participants in the HOME program, the Family Self Sufficiency Program, and the Housing Choice Voucher program.
+GHURA launched its Housing Counseling program in May 2018 with an initial target audience of 5 participants in the HOME program, the Family Self Sufficiency Program, and the Housing Choice Voucher program.
 Housing Counseling will assist residents of public housing, in addition to other LMI individuals, with tenancy, budgeting, future homeownership, post homeownership, eviction and foreclosure avoidance, among other topics.
-In the reporting period, 5 families have signed up for housing counseling.
-Guam also is pursuing the requirements to become a certified housing counseling agency, with a targeted date of applying in June 2019.
+In the reporting period, 5 families have signed up for housing counseling agency, with a targeted date of applying in June 2019.

 In 2017, the Family Self-Sufficiency Program graduated 4 participating families, all of whom had chosen homeownershp as a final goal.
 The FSS program provides numerous opportunities to assist families achieve self-sufficiency, including courses on credit repair, budgeting and other relevant topics.
-In 2017, the FSS program assisted 158 individuals, 132 of whom were Housing Choice Voucher program particaipants and 26 individuals were from public housing.
+In 2017, the FSS program assisted 158 individuals, 132 of whom were Housing Choice Voucher program participants and 26 individuals were from public housing.
 29% of FSS participants indicated home ownership as their long-term goal.